ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 not listed in the appropriate IANA registry (see {{ppm-urn-space}}).
 Clients SHOULD display the "detail" field of all errors.
 The "instance" value MUST be the endpoint to which the request was targeted.
-The problem document MUST also include a "taskid" member which contains the associated PPM task ID, encoded in Base 64 using the URL and filename safe alphabet with no padding as defined in sections 5 and 3.2 of {{!RFC4648}} (this value is always known, see
+The problem document MUST also include a "taskid" member which contains the associated PPM task ID (this value is always known, see {{task-configuration}}), encoded in Base 64 using the URL and filename safe alphabet with no padding defined in sections 5 and 3.2 of
-{{task-configuration}}).
+{{!RFC4648}}.

 In the remainder of this document, we use the tokens in the table above to refer to error types, rather than the full URNs.
 For example, an "error of type